Plaster and render -

 Replastering old walls.
-Damp walls with salts - replastering method.
+Damp walls - direct replastering method - Membrane not used.

 Indoors specification, the professional standard method in the UK.